Christianshavns Vold: Charlotte Amalies Bastion

 Charlotte Amalies Bastion is located just north of Refshalevej.
 It dates from the years after 1682 and is named after Charlotte Amalie, Christian V's queen.
 Restaurant 56° is located in a former gunpowder magazine.
-The gunpowder magazine is from 1744-45.
+The gunpowder magazine is from 1744 to 1745.
 It was designed by C.E.D. von Øtken.

 Quintus Bastion

 Quintus Bastion or Christiani Quinti Bastion dates from the years after 1682.
 It was named after Christian V. It became part of the Nyholm Dockyards in the 1770s.
 In 1858, it became home to the storage facility Søbefæstningens Materialgård.
 Galf of the bastion was made available to Søminekorpset in the 1870s, and several buildings were subsequently built at the site.

 Christianshavns Vold today

 Christianshavns Vold generally remains well-preserved as a historic site.
 Torvegade, the main thoroughfare of Christianshavn, running from Knippels Bridge to the dam to Amager, passes between Løvens Bastion and Elefantens Bastion at the site where Amagerport used to lie.
 The grounds serve as a public park, part of the city's Fortification Ring park band.
 The windmill on Løvens Bastion, Lille Mølle which was converted into a private home in 1917, has been converted into a historic house museum.

 The northern part of the rampart is today part of Freetown Christiania.
 The two former gunpowder magazines at Frederiks and Carls Bastions serve as venues for small concerts and art exhibitions.